sgoel97/blog/content/blog/full-stack/index.md

 A hallmark of personal projects on self-learning journeys, we're going to create an API for a to-do list.
 But first, what is an API?
 Watch [RESTful APIs in 100 Seconds](https://www.youtube.com/watch?v=-MTSQjw5DrM) and [What Is REST API?](https://www.youtube.com/watch?v=-mN3VyJuCjM&list=PLCRMIe5FDPsd0gVs500xeOewfySTsmEjf&index=5) to find out.
 Next, go through the course [API Design in Node.js](https://frontendmasters.com/courses/api-design-nodejs-v4/) to get a sense of how APIs work in Node.

-Now that you've gotten a rough sense of what APIs are, follow along with [this tutorial on Building A RESTful API With Node.js And Express.js](https://medium.com/@haybams/build-a-restful-api-with-node-js-and-express-js-d7e59c7a3dfb) to actually build one out.
-In order to fully understand what you're doing, you'll need to install [Postman](https://www.postman.com/).
+Now that you've gotten a rough sense of what APIs are, follow along with [this tutorial on Building A RESTful API With Node.js And Express.js](https://medium.com/@haybams/build-a-restful-api-with-node-js-and-express-js-d7e59c7a3dfb) to build one out.
+To fully understand what you're doing, you'll need to install [Postman](https://www.postman.com/).
 Don't worry about what Postman is for now - it will become clear as you go through the tutorial.
 Through the tutorial, you'll also learn about Express.js, a framework for building APIs with Node, which is exactly what we want!

 After completing this tutorial (part 1 of a 3-part series, but the other 2 parts aren't needed), make sure you understand exactly what is happening in your code, which means understanding the purpose of every line.
 Next, complete a couple of exercises.
 Go through your code, and refactor every function, ideally without referencing the tutorial.
-Afterwards, delete your entire codebase and rewrite it from scratch.
+Afterward, delete your entire codebase and rewrite it from scratch.
 Again, try to reference the source material as little as possible.
 Just like anything else, repetition is key to being able to understand how to create an API and what they do.
 Once you can create a fully-fledged API with minimal reference, you're good to go.

 ## Databases